-Two things cause this condition.
+Two things cause gynecomastia.
 The first is due to an imbalance of hormones and/or higher levels of estrogen and lower levels of testosterone.

 The other is caused by gaining weight and extra fat stored in the chest.
 This can cause more blood flow to the area and higher estrogen production.
 Also, using steroids and some antidepressants, and hormonal therapies can increase your muscle mass, making your estrogen levels rise.
 This may lead to the growth of unwanted breast tissue.

-A Mayo Clinic study found that 50% or 60% of adolescent males may have this condition, but the swelling and tissue size usually recedes with age.
+A Mayo Clinic study found that 50% or 60% of adolescent males may have this issue with breast growth, but the swelling and tissue size usually recedes with age.

 If you have a BMI between 19 and 30, are healthy, and a stable body weight, you could be a good candidate for this procedure.

 Non-invasive treatments for gynecomastia are not as effective as surgery, but new clinical studies show that some drug therapies can help with the problem.
 They are:

 - Androgens, such as testosterone, danazol, and dihydrotestosterone